The Stanserhorn-Engelberg ridge hike.

 The waiting is over: summer is here and we’re all over it.
 Swiss summers are a thing of wonder, particularly when you get out and about and start exploring the countless beautiful places that the country has to offer.

-To help fire-up your summer, we’ve selected 35 of our favourite activities and experiences for everyone’s favourite season.
-There’s hiking, biking and rafting if you fancy getting active, thermal baths and wine-tasting if you’re more in the mood for indulging, and plenty in-between.
+To help fire-up your summer, we’ve selected 25 of our favourite experiences for everyone’s favourite season.
+There are outdoor activities if you fancy getting active, thermal baths and wine tasting if you’re more in the mood for indulging, and plenty in-between.
 Read on and ready yourself for a truly memorable summer.

 Paid content